awaredb/awaredb-docs/README.md

 AwareDB aims to revolutionize the traditional approach to data by introducing the principle of **modularity** directly into the **data structure**.
-While modularity is a well-established concept in computer science, primarily applied to programming and infrastructure, the realm of data has remained predominantly static and non-modular,tightly bound to the code that governs it.
+While modularity is a well-established concept in computer science, primarily applied to programming and infrastructure, the realm of data has remained predominantly static and non-modular, tightly bound to the code that governs it.

-Our innovative approach introduces a groundbreaking concept wherein data becomes **self-aware**.
+We introduced the concept wherein data becomes **self-aware**.
 Individual pieces of data can seamlessly **connect**, **reference one another** through direct links or employ **mathematical** and **logical operations**.
 Notably, alterations to one node trigger **automatic cascading impacts** throughout the system, all achieved without the need for additional code.